tunmsk/nextgen-facebook/readme.txt

 = Social Sharing Buttons =

-NGFB comes with several sharing buttons, that you can optionally include on Post / Page editing pages, above / below your content or excerpt, [bbPress](https://wordpress.org/plugins/bbpress/) single pages, [BuddyPress](https://wordpress.org/plugins/buddypress/) activity entries, as a sidebar, widget, shortcode, or even call a function from your theme template(s).
+NextGEN Facebook (NGFB) comes with several sharing buttons, that you can optionally include on Post / Page editing pages, above / below your content or excerpt, [bbPress](https://wordpress.org/plugins/bbpress/) single pages, [BuddyPress](https://wordpress.org/plugins/buddypress/) activity entries, as a sidebar, widget, shortcode, or even call a function from your theme template(s).
 Each of the following sharing buttons can be enabled, configured, and styled individually:

 * **Email**
 * **Buffer**